fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13c.md

 }
 ```

-At this point, information about whether the book has been read or not need not be available.
+At this point, information about whether the blog is read or not does not need to be available.

 #### Task 13.21.

-Extend the single-user view so that for each blog in the reading list, it also tells you whether the blog has been read <i>and</i> the id of the corresponding chalkboard row.
+Expand the single-user view so that for each blog in the reading list also whether the blog has been read <i>and</i> the id of the corresponding connection table row.

-For example, the information could be in the following format:
+For example, the information can be in the following form:

 ```js
 {